digitalocean/container-blueprints/DOKS-hardening/snyk.md

 So, the security scanning tool (e.g. snyk) acts as a gatekeeper stopping unwanted artifacts getting in your production environment from the early stages of development.
 In the same manner, upper environments pipelines use snyk to allow or forbid application artifacts entering the final production stage.

-### GitHub Actions CI/CD Pipeline Example
+### GitHub Actions CI/CD Workflow Implementation

-In this step you will learn how to create and test a simple CI/CD pipeline with integrated vulnerability scanning via GitHub workflows.
+In this step you will learn how to create and test a sample CI/CD pipeline with integrated vulnerability scanning via GitHub workflows.
 To learn the fundamentals of using Github Actions with DigitalOcean Kubernetes, refer to this [tutorial](https://docs.digitalocean.com/tutorials/enable-push-to-deploy/).

 The pipeline provided in the following section builds and deploys the [game-2048-example](https://github.com/digitalocean/kubernetes-sample-apps/tree/master/game-2048-example) application from the DigitalOcean [kubernetes-sample-apps](https://github.com/digitalocean/kubernetes-sample-apps) repository.

-At a high level overview, the [example CI/CD pipeline](https://github.com/digitalocean/kubernetes-sample-apps/blob/master/.github/workflows/game-2048-snyk.yml) provided in the kubernetes-sample-apps repo is comprised of the following stages:
+At a high level overview, the [example CI/CD workflow](https://github.com/digitalocean/kubernetes-sample-apps/blob/master/.github/workflows/game-2048-snyk.yaml) provided in the **kubernetes-sample-apps** repo is comprised of the following stages:

-1. Application build stage - builds main application artifacts and runs automated tests.
+1. Application build and test stage - builds main application artifacts and runs automated tests.
-2. Snyk scan stage - scans for known vulnerabilities in the Kubernetes YAML manifests associated with the application.
-Application is kustomize based, so the final **kustomize.yaml** is rendered first, then sent for scanning to snyk CLI.
+2. Snyk application image scan stage - scans application docker image for known vulnerabilities.
 Acts as a gate and the final pipeline state (pass/fail) is dependent on this step.
+In case of failure a Slack notification is sent.
+3. Application image build and push stage - builds and tags the application image using the latest git commit SHA.
+Then the image is pushed to DOCR.
+4. Snyk infrastructure as code (IAC) scan stage - scans for known vulnerabilities in the Kubernetes YAML manifests associated with the application.
+Acts as a gate, and the final pipeline state (pass/fail) is dependent on this step.
 In case of failure a Slack notification is sent as well.
-3. Application image build stage - builds and tags the applicatin image using the latest git commit SHA.
-Then the image is pushed to DOCR.
-4. Application deployment stage - deploys the application to Kubernetes (DOKS).
+5. Application deployment stage - deploys the application to Kubernetes (DOKS).

-Below diagram illustrates each job from the pipeline and the associated steps with actions (only essential code is shown):
+Below diagram illustrates each job from the pipeline and the associated steps with actions (only relevant configuration is shown):

 ![GitHub Workflow Configuration](assets/images/snyk/gh_workflow_diagram_code.png)

 **Notes:**

-- In case of kustomize based projects (which this guide relies on) it's best to render the final manifest via the `kubectl kustomize </path/to/kustomization_/file>` command in order to capture and scan everything (including remote resources).
-On the other hand, it can be hard to identify which Kubernetes resource needs to be fixed.
-This is due to the fact that the generated kustomize.yaml file is comprised of all resources to be applied.
+- In case of kustomize based projects it's best to render the final manifest in order to capture and scan everything (including remote resources).
+On the other hand, it can be hard to identify which Kubernetes resource needs to be patched.
+This is due to the fact that the resulting manifest file is comprised of all resources to be applied.
 This is how kustomize works - it gathers all configuration fragments from each overlay and applies them over a base to build the final compound.
 - You can also tell Snyk to scan the entire folder where you keep your kustomize configurations.
 This way, it's easier to identify what resource needs to be fixed in your repository.
 Remote resources used by kustomize need to be fixed upstream.
 Also, Kubernetes secrets and ConfigMaps generated via kustomize are not captured.

 How do you fail the pipeline if a certain security compliance level is not met ?

 Snyk CLI provides a flag named `--severity-threshold` for this purpose.
 This flag correlates with the overall severity level computed after each scan.
-In case of Snyk, the severity level takes one of the following values: **low**, **medium** or **high**.
-You can fail or pass the pipeline based on the severity level value and stop application deployment if conditions are not met.
+In case of Snyk, the severity level takes one of the following values: **low**, **medium**, **high**, or **critical** You can fail or pass the pipeline based on the severity level value and stop application deployment if conditions are not met.

 Below picture illustrates the flow for the example CI/CD pipeline used in this guide: